houseofstake/proposals/HSPs/hsp-xxx-coc.md

 **9.6 Good Practice Example:**
 A sanctioned member submits new logs that change the assessment; sanction reduced.
-Evidence shared is objective and within scope. (logs, screenshots, transaction records).
+Evidence shared is objective and within scope. (logs, screenshots, transaction records)

 **9.7 Bad Practice Example:**
 Multiple frivolous appeals filed to delay enforcement.
 Evidence shared is out of scope or subjective.
-(Behavior signaled is outside of HoS, biased claims, faulty evidence).
+(Behavior signaled is outside of HoS, biased claims, faulty evidence)

 ### 10. Risk Disclosures & Limitations
 10.1 Enforcement capacity depends on moderator resources and jurisdictional constraints.
 10.2 On-chain actions may be irreversible; remedies cannot fully counteract immutability.
 10.3 This CoC complements applicable law; it does not replace legal rights or obligations.